frees-io/freestyle/docs/src/main/tut/docs/README.md

 }
 ```

-Freestyle automatically wires all dependencies through implicit evidences that are generated so you don't have to worry about the boilerplate required to build Free based programs.
+Freestyle automatically wires all dependencies through implicit evidences that are generated, so you don't have to worry about the boilerplate required to build Free-based programs.

-Once you have these abstract definitions you can combine them in whichever way you want.
-Freestyle supports nested modules enabling onion style architectures of any arbitrary depth.
+Once you have these abstract definitions, you can combine them in whichever way you want.
+Freestyle supports nested modules enabling onion-style architectures of any arbitrary depth.

-Learn more about [modules](./core/modules) in the extended [documentation]()
+Learn more about [modules](./core/modules) in the extended documentation.

 ## Building programs

-Abstract definitions it's all it takes to start building programs that support sequential and parallel operations and that are entirely decoupled from their runtime interpretation.
+Abstract definitions are all it takes to start building programs that support sequential and parallel operations that are entirely decoupled from their runtime interpretation.

-The example below combines both algebras to produce a more complex program
+The example below combines both algebras to produce a more complex program:

 ```tut:book
 def program[F[_]](implicit A: Application[F]) = {